ArtifexSoftware/mupdf.js/docs/how-to-guide/node/document/index.rst

 Get Metadata
 """""""""""""""""""""

-You can get metadata for a document using the `getMetaData` method.
+You can get metadata for a document using the :meth:`getMetaData` method.

 The common keys are: `format`, `encryption`, `info:ModDate`, and `info:Title`.